Search

 • What is the busiest day to depart from Hong Kong Intl Airport?

-The day with the most flights departing from Hong Kong Intl Airport is generally Tuesday, with an average of 9 flights leaving the airport.
+The day with the most flights departing from Hong Kong Intl Airport in the past week was Tuesday, with 1,405 flights leaving the airport.

 Airport information - Hong Kong Intl